Botillo

 Botillo ([boˈtijo]), Butiellu ([buˈtjeʎʊ]) or Botelo ([boˈtɛlʊ], [buˈtɛlu]; also known as chouriço de ossos in Portuguese) is a dish of meat-stuffed pork intestine.
-It is a culinary specialty of El Bierzo, a county in the Spanish province of León and also of the region of Trás-os-Montes, in Portugal.
+It is a culinary specialty of El Bierzo, a northern county in the Spanish province of León and also of the region of Trás-os-Montes, in Portugal.
 The Spanish term botillo, the Portuguese term botelo and Leonese term butiellu derive from the Latin word botellus, meaning intestine.

 It's also found in Extremadura, where it is known as buche or buche de costillas.

 This type of Embutido/Enchido is a meat product made from different pieces left over from the butchering of a pig, including the ribs, tail, and bones with a little meat left on them.
 These are chopped; seasoned with salt, pepper, garlic, and other spices; stuffed in the cecum of the pig; and partly cured via smoking.
 It can also include the pig's tongue, shoulder blade, jaw, and backbone, but never exceeding 20% of the total volume.
 It is normally consumed cooked, covered with a sheet.
 Flavored with Chorizo/Chouriço/Chourizu, the pig's ear and snout together with very tender cabbage makes a tasty and substantial stew.

 The preparation and curing of botillo occurs over a period of at least five days and consists of four phases: